nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/assignments/07 - Week 7 - Making Things Audible.md

 1. Add a melody for the title screen.
 1. Add a melody for game over.

+## Part 3 - Final Proposal
+This document will contain 3 section of 100 words each.
+* Section 1 - Goal
+* Section 2 - How to achieve goal.
+* Section 3 - Barriers

 ## Part 3 - Submission

 1. Create a .p8 file for this week's work.
 1. Write a 500-750 narrative about this weeks' work.
+1. Create your final proposal.
 1. Add the files to a compressed folder and submit.